-When developing your leadership philosophy, you must be aware that each individual’s values and goals will differ, and so will that of the organisation.
+When developing your leadership philosophy, you must be aware that each individual’s values and goals will differ from the organization’s.
 Your leadership philosophy should reflect these differences.

-But there are some fundamental characteristics of effective leadership that are universal and considered essential to developing an effective leadership philosophy.
+But some fundamental characteristics of effective leadership are universal and considered essential to developing an effective leadership philosophy.

-Leadership philosophies provide foundations on which to build strategies for an organisation, from management to operational activities.
+Leadership philosophies provide foundations for building strategies for an organization, from management to operational activities.

-Ensure that your core values and goals are attuned with the organisation.
+Ensure that your core values and goals are tuned to the organization.

 Leadership is individualistic.
-So you should be ‘true to oneself’, and act out of personal conviction and passion.
-But it is essential for you as a leader to also be true to the organisation, and act in ways that meet the needs of the organisation through others.
+So you should be ‘true to yourself and act out of personal conviction and passion.
+But it is essential for you as a leader to also be true to the organization and act in ways that meet the organization’s needs through others.

-You should find it easier to motivate and inspire others if your values reflect the values and expectations of the organisation as a whole.
+You should find it easier to motivate and inspire others if your values reflect the values and expectations of the organization as a whole.

-For example, you may have a desire to make a difference for others.
+For example, you may desire to make a difference for others.
 Acting on this means listening to your clients and customers, understanding what is important to them, and making the necessary changes.
-This meets the needs of the organisation by increasing the competitiveness and profitability of your company, as well as your own desire to make a positive difference.
+This meets the needs of the organization by increasing the competitiveness and profitability of your company and your desire to make a positive difference.

 2. Have Personal Conviction and Sincerity

-Prior to expecting anyone to follow, a leader needs to demonstrate a vision and values worthy of following.
-Having personal conviction will make it easier to inspire and motivate others.
+Before expecting anyone to follow, a leader must demonstrate a vision and values worthy of following.
+Having a personal conviction will make it easier to inspire and motivate others.
 You will come across as genuine.

 3. Introspection and Self-Awareness

-True leaders possess the ability to analyze their own motives and make an objective judgment of their behavior.
-These judgments can result in constructive improvements in how they relate to others, and help identify unhelpful reactions or defensiveness in themselves.
+True leaders possess the ability to analyze their motives and make objective judgment of their behavior.
+These judgments can result in constructive improvements in how they relate to others and help identify unhelpful reactions or defensiveness in themselves.

-Perhaps you have a tendency to control or dominate based on a fear of failure.
+Perhaps you tend to control or dominate based on a fear of failure.
 Or maybe you have a fear of conflict and a desire to appease others.
-Or you could have an excessive competitiveness that leads to distrust.
+Or you could have excessive competitiveness that leads to distrust.

 Introspection enables managers to identify personal motives that are less distorted by unconscious bias, take corrective action, and lead according to circumstance.